KubeRocketCI/docs/versioned_docs/version-3.13/operator-guide/install-argocd.md

     After completing the installation of these components, proceed with the configuration of Argo CD.

-6. Update Argo CD helm chart:
+6. Update Argo CD Helm chart:

     :::note
     After installing the necessary add-ons, such as the External Secrets Operator, it is recommended to add ESO components for all secrets that were manually created during the integration of [add-ons with Argo CD](add-ons-overview.md).
 An example can be found [here](https://github.com/epam/edp-cluster-add-ons/blob/main/argo-cd/templates/external-secrets/externalsecret-argocd-github.yaml).